bora-pajo/breast-cancer-prediction/README.md

 # Predicting malignant versus benign breast cancer cases
 Predicting the probability that a diagnosed breast cancer case is malignant or benign based on Wisconsin dataset from UCI repository.

+#### Files in this repository
+Many files in the respository are examples and things to be saved as the work progresses.
+Those are names examples_01 and so on.
+The actual best and cleanest file is called breast_cancer_clean.ipynb

 ## Libraries used
 numpy, pandas, matplotlib.pyplot, sklearn.linear_model, sklearn.pipeline, sklearn.preprocessing, sklearn.neighbors, sklearn.naive_bayes, scipy